One of the most overwhelming things about being vegan or dairy free is the sheer volume of plant-based milk, each with its own pros and cons.

-Most non-dairy milks, including soya milk, almond milk, and rice milk have drastically lower calories per serving than cow’s milk.
+Most dairy-free milk alternatives, including soya milk, almond milk, and rice milk have drastically lower calories per serving than cow’s milk.
 However, most oat milk still contains a similar caloric content.

 What Do Most Vegans Put on Cereal?

-Most vegan milks typically put soy milk in their cereal.
+Most vegan milks typically put soy milk in their bowl of cereal.